brefphp/bref/docs/frameworks/symfony.md

 ## Using cache

-As mentioned above, the filesystem is readonly so if you need persistent cache you need to store it somewhere else.
+As mentioned above the filesystem is readonly, so if you need a persistent cache it must be stored somewhere else (such as Redis, an RDBMS, or DynamoDB).

 A Symfony bundle is available for using AWS DynamoDB as cache backend system: [rikudou/psr6-dynamo-db-bundle](https://github.com/RikudouSage/DynamoDbCachePsr6Bundle)